Project Partnerships :: Hands on Assistance for Liberal Arts Colleges

 *Diversity Enrichment: Infused diversity education throughout the division and its programming.
 Provided cultural consciousness training.
 Succeeded in helping institution go beyond counting and supporting persons of difference, toward building real bridges between dominant and marginalized groups.
 Assumed leadership role in diversity education in the Associated Colleges of the South consortium.
 NASPA Excellence Award - Silver - for "One Community, Many Voices" programming.

-*Residential Program Development: Researched residential programs - visited 42 of the 110 national liberal arts campuses listed in U.S.News & World Report, as well as several leading universities.
+*Residential Program Development: Researched residential programs - visited 62 of the 176 ranked National Liberal Arts Colleges listed in U.S.News & World Report, as well as several leading universities.
 Provided a residential college plan.

 *Assessment: Served on three Southern Association reaccreditation teams.
 My Student Affairs Division received no recommendations or suggestions in most recent Southern Association visit.